Statistics Notebook

 pd.Series(sample_means).hist(bins=30)

-Why this matters: most hypothesis tests (t-tests, etc.) assume normality of the sampling distribution, not the raw data.
-The CLT justifies using these tests even on skewed data as long as the sample is large enough (usually n ≥ 30).
+Why this matters: most hypothesis tests (t-tests, etc.) assume the sampling distribution is normal, not the raw data.
+The CLT lets you use these tests on skewed data, as long as the sample is big enough (usually n ≥ 30).

 Outlier Detection